 - Melt ½ cup sugar in a medium sauce pot over medium-low heat until amber brown, about 5 minutes.
 Remove from heat and stir in the pureed plum mixture.
 Return the pot back to heat and continue to simmer for another 5 minutes or until thickened, stirring frequently.

 - Remove the caramel from heat and stir in the butter, vanilla, cinnamon, and salt.
 Let cool completely.
-The caramel can be made up to 5 days in advance.

 - Preheat oven to 375 degrees F. Line a 9x13 inch baking pan with parchment paper and spray with cooking spray.

 - Make the crumble.
 Combine the flour with rolled oats, brown sugar, butter, egg, and baking powder, and salt in the bowl of a stand mixer.
 Beat the crumble together until the butter is crumbly.